 Box braids are a fan favorite.
-In fact, Google has released their "Year in Search" trending data for 2020 and this specific how-to made the list.
-If you've ever gotten the beloved protective style installed, you know how much of a timesaver it can be, and let's be honest, the braids make us feel beautiful.
+In fact, when Google released its "Year in Search" trending data for 2020, this specific how-to made the list.
+If you've ever gotten the beloved protective style installed, you know how much of a time-saver it can be, and let's be honest, the braids make us feel beautiful.
 (Well, at least that has been my experience.)
 Even with the style's time-saving capabilities and versatility, there is one downside: Box braids can be heavy and can sometimes put a strain on the scalp and our delicate edges.

 Lucky for us, there may be a solution to those drawbacks: knotless braids.
 If you've spent any time on Instagram or enjoy watching red carpets, you've likely gotten a glimpse of the new it style on influencers like Alissa Ashley along with celebrities like Gabrielle Union, Jhene Aiko, and Beyoncé.
-Here, we're going to chat about how to prep the hair for your knotless braid installation, explain the difference between this style and traditional box braids, and we'll share the pros and cons of giving these braids a try.
+Here, we're going to chat about how to prep the hair for your knotless braid installation, explain the difference between this style and traditional box braids, and share the pros and cons of giving these braids a try.

 What Are Knotless Box Braids